Safari-FIDO-U2F/Safari-FIDO-U2F/README.md

 - Google Account (and all kinds of google sites)

-## Build
+## To Build

 - Clone this project
-- Install the dependencies: `brew install libu2f-host`
+- Install the dependencies using Homebrew: `brew install hidapi json-c libu2f-host`

-- Open Xcode project and select and build target libu2f-host
+- Open Xcode workspace and select the scheme `Safari FIDO U2F`
-- Change target to Safari FIDO U2F and build it
+- Select `Product/Run`

 Apple Developer ID may be needed (not tested).

 ## Disclaimer

-I am not an expert in neither swift or javascript, and definitely not an expert of cryptography, use it at your own risk.
-Contribution would be really appreciated.
+The authors of this extension are not security, cryptography or javascript experts.
+Use of the extension is entirely at your own risk!

+All feedback and other contributions welcomed.